Adana: Museums and art galleries

 Adana Archaeological Museum originally opened in 1924 as one of Turkey's first ten museums.
 It moved to the west corner of Seyhan Bridge in 1972.
 The museum exhibits archeological works from all over the Çukurova.
 Notable exhibits include two statues of Augustus, the Achilles Sarcophagus depicting the Trojan War and statues found in the ancient cities of Magarsus and Augusta.
 In 2019 it moved to a completely new location in an abandoned textiles factory.

 The Atatürk Museum focuses on the War of Independence and the first years of Republic in a mansion where Atatürk stayed during his trips to Adana.

 Other museums, several of them in restored historic buildings, include the Karacaoğlan Museum of Literature, the Adana Museum of Cinema, the Yeşiloba Martyrs' Museum, the Mehmet Baltacı Museum of Photography and the Adana Urban Museum.

 Bridges

 Of the bridges crossing the Seyhan river within the city, the most notable is the Taşköprü, a 2nd-century Roman bridge.

-Turkish Baths (Hamams)
+Hamams (Baths)

-The Çarşı Hamam (Turkish bath of the Bazaar) was built in 1529 by Ramazanoğlu Piri Pasha and is Adana's largest hamam.
+The Çarşı Hamam (The bath of the Bazaar) was built in 1529 by Ramazanoğlu Piri Pasha and is Adana's largest hamam.
 It has five domes and the interior is faced with marble.
 At the time it was built, water used to be brought from the Seyhan River using a sequence of canals and water wheels.